karlwbaker/text_analysis/README.md

 # Phase 0: Implement Machine Learning Pipeline and Models
 ## As Presented in _Applied Text Analysis with Python_ (O'Reilly 2018: Bengfort, Bilbro, Ojeda)

+### Corpus:
+Ultimately, the set of all English language text ever written.
+ - Subsets of this are accessible via searchable public domain projects (google books, guggenheim project), etc.

+Initially, one or more versions of the Bible from which a dictionary of 1- to n-length ngrams can be created.
+This will allow ML predictions as to whether input strings are quotes from the Bible or have connections to biblical themes.